swdk/WeChatMiniApp/README.md

 ![Screenhot](10.png)<br>

-### 3. Login https://mp.weixin.qq.com/ again with the Mini App admin account, from there u should see the MiniApp tab<br>
+### 3. Login https://mp.weixin.qq.com/ again with the Mini App admin account, from there you should see the MiniApp tab<br>

 ### 4. Add developers<br>
 ![Screenhot](11.png)<br>